MicrosoftDocs/microsoft-salescopilot-docs/articles/architecture.md

 ---
-title: Architecture of Sales solution in Microsoft 365 Copilot
+title: Architecture of Sales in Microsoft 365 Copilot
-description: Information about architecture of Sales solution in Microsoft 365 Copilot ms.date: 11/29/2024 ms.topic: concept-article ms.service: microsoft-sales-copilot
+description: Information about architecture of Sales in Microsoft 365 Copilot ms.date: 11/29/2024 ms.topic: concept-article ms.service: microsoft-sales-copilot